 Outdoor gazebo detailed do it yourself roofing guide.

-The same installation technique can be applied to a garden gazebo, patio, pergola, shed, garage or even your home.
+This installation technique applies to a garden gazebo, patio, pergola, shed, garage or even your home.
 When we send out this comes in an outdoor gazebo kit with all of the necessary roofing materials ready to use.

-We need to take a few measurements to calculate the materials needed for the job.
+We need to take a few measurements to calculate the materials required for the job.
 Generally, asphalt shingles come in bundles of 21 pieces which cover 3m².

 You will need to do the ff:

 - Calculate the total area of the roof.

 - Calculate the total length around the bottom edge.

 - Measure the combined total length of the hips and ridge.

 Calculation number 1 will determine how many sheets of plywood you will need.